-- 1. Condensing Unit Compartment-This area contains the condensing unit along with the electronic control assembly. - 2.
+- 1. Condensing Unit Compartment-This area contains the condensing unit along with the control panel assembly. - 2.
 Storage Compartment-The insulated food storage area is a temperature controlled refrigerated area.
-Included in this compartment is the adjustable shelving and evaporator coil assembly.
+Included in this compartment are the product pans and evaporator coil assembly.